 Try a demo of the encryption scheme here.

-Two person, Samantha and Victor, uses a digital signature scheme when one of them, say Samantha, needs to send a digital signed piece of data, a document or message, to Victor and it's important that Victor know it's from Samantha.
-The case could e.g. be that Victor has installed a program developed by Samantha's software company and the company then publish a new update.
-Before Victor installs the new update he wants to make sure that the update is from Samantha's software company and not the evil hacker Eve who tries to install virus on peoples computers disguised as updates from Samantha's software company.
+Two people, Samantha and Victor, use a digital signature scheme when one of them, say Samantha, needs to send a digitally signed piece of data, such as a document or message, to Victor, and it is important that Victor knows it is from Samantha.
+For example, Victor may have installed a program developed by Samantha's software company, and the company then publishes a new update.
+Before Victor installs the new update, he wants to make sure that the update is from Samantha's software company and not from the malicious hacker Eve, who tries to install viruses on people's computers disguised as updates from Samantha's software company.

-One such digital signature scheme is the RSA signature scheme which is more or less the same as the RSA encryption scheme.
-Therefore, for correctness of the digital signature scheme we refer to the description of the encryption scheme in the previous section.
+One such digital signature scheme is the RSA signature scheme, which is more or less the same as the RSA encryption scheme.
+Therefore, for the correctness of the digital signature scheme, we refer to the description of the encryption scheme in the previous section.

-As you may have noticed corresponds the public verification exponent \( v \) to the public encryption exponent \( e \) in the encryption scheme, and likewise the secret signing exponent \( s \) to the secret decryption exponent \( d \).
+As you may have noticed, the public verification exponent \( v \) corresponds to the public encryption exponent \( e \) in the encryption scheme, and likewise, the secret signing exponent \( s \) corresponds to the secret decryption exponent \( d \).

-To sign a message \( m \) Samantha first computes the fingerprint \( \mathcal{H}(m) \) of the message with a public known hash function \( \mathcal{H} \) such that \( 1 \leq \mathcal{H}(m) \leq n-1 \).
-One property of the hash function is that given the same input, the hash function always return the same output.
-Another property is that the length (or size) of the input can be arbitrary long, but the output will have a fixed length.
-So, no matter how large the message Samantha wants to sign, the signing algorithm will be equally efficient because Samantha signs the fingerprint \( \mathcal{H}(m) \) instead of the message \( m \).
+To sign a message \( m \), Samantha first computes the fingerprint \( \mathcal{H}(m) \) of the message using a publicly known hash function \( \mathcal{H} \), such that \( 1 \leq \mathcal{H}(m) \leq n-1 \).
+One property of a hash function is that, given the same input, it always returns the same output.
+Another property is that the input can be of arbitrary length, but the output will always have a fixed length.
+Therefore, no matter how large the message Samantha wants to sign, the signing algorithm will be equally efficient because Samantha signs the fingerprint \( \mathcal{H}(m) \) instead of the entire message \( m \).

-It's important that Samantha signs the fingerprint instead of the message because otherwise could Eve easily forge a signature by using the partially homomorphic property of the RSA cryptosystem (see the previous section about the homomorphic property of RSA): Assume that Samantha has computed the signatures \( \sigma_{1} = S_{sk}(m_{1}) \) and \( \sigma_{2} = S_{sk}(m_{2}) \) (notice that the signatures are not of the fingerprints).
-Now if Eve intercepts the two messages \( m_{1} \) and \( m_{2} \) and their signatures \( \sigma_{1} \) and \(\sigma_{2} \) (when Samantha tries to send them to Victor) she can easily compute a valid signature of the message \( m_{1} \cdot m_{2} \: mod \: n \) by computing \( \sigma_{1} \cdot \sigma_{2} \: mod \: n \) because:
+It is important that Samantha signs the fingerprint instead of the message itself, because otherwise Eve could easily forge a signature by exploiting the partially homomorphic property of the RSA cryptosystem (see the previous section about the homomorphic property of RSA).
+Assume that Samantha has computed the signatures \( \sigma_{1} = S_{sk}(m_{1}) \) and \( \sigma_{2} = S_{sk}(m_{2}) \) (note that these signatures are not of the fingerprints).
+If Eve intercepts the two messages \( m_{1} \) and \( m_{2} \) and their signatures \( \sigma_{1} \) and \( \sigma_{2} \) (when Samantha tries to send them to Victor), she can easily compute a valid signature for the message \( m_{1} \cdot m_{2} \: mod \: n \) by calculating \( \sigma_{1} \cdot \sigma_{2} \: mod \: n \), because:

 \( \eqalign{ S_{sk}(m_{1}) \cdot S_{sk}(m_{2}) &= m_{1}^{s} \cdot m_{2}^{s} \: mod \: n &&(\mbox{exponent rule}) \\ &= (m_{1} \cdot m_{2})^{s} \: mod \: n \\ &= S_{sk}(m_{1} \cdot m_{2} \: mod \: n) } \)